enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

         - strvar = "   foo\n   bar"
         %code= strvar

-      <div class='quux'>\n  <code>foo ...       # Legacy Haml fails to preserve
+      <div class='quux'>\n  <code>foo...        # Legacy Haml

 WSE Haml replays the Initial Whitespace:

       Code 8.8-08

+      :preserve => ['code']
       .quux
         %code= strvar

-      <div class='quux'>\n  <code>   foo ...    # WSE Haml replays the Initial Whitespace
+      <div class='quux'>\n  <code>   foo...     # WSE Haml replays the Initial Whitespace

-For Html preformatted tags, the WSE Haml result will be rendered differently, which presumably was the author's intention.
+For Html preformatted tags, the UA result will be rendered differently which presumably reflects the author's intention.

 Next we look at the generated Html endtag for the same type of preserve element, one containing a newline that's been _preserve_d.
-In this case, WSE Haml normalization produces HtmlOutput with a slight improvement in its correspondence to the author's HamlSource: Trailing Whitespace is replayed, even if trailed by newlines; any number of final newlines are consolidated into a single instance, and transformed (so, I guess that's a change from elision to surjection).
+In this case, WSE Haml normalization produces HtmlOutput with a slight improvement in its correspondence to the author's HamlSource: Trailing Whitespace is replayed, even if trailed by newlines: any number of final newlines are consolidated into a single instance, and transformed (so, I guess that's a change from elision to surjection).
 The result will not produce a difference in the rendering by an Html- or CSS-conformant renderer, unless